shubham-kaushal/spree_marketplace/README.md

 - [X] Orders
 - [X] Products
-- [X] Option Types
-- [X] Properties
 - [X] Stock Locations
-- [X] Shipping Methods
 - [X] Vendor profile

 Also:
-- [X] Super Admins can assign Users to Vendors
+- [X] Now there is a Vendor Owner who can assign Users to the Vendors he own.
-- [X] You can modify which permissions and models/resources Vendors can manage quite easily

-Contributions welcome! :)
+- [X] We add another features like sku and backorthered products configurations.

 ## Installation